Swam80/Cyclistic-Bike-Share/03_PROCESS_sql_cleaning/setup_notes.md

 - Google Drive was used as a staging layer to ingest large CSV files
 - All 12 monthly CSV files were successfully loaded into the cyclistic_raw dataset
 - Raw data was preserved without modification
+- Combined all 12 monthly tables into a single master table using UNION ALL
+- Created raw master table: cyclistic_raw.all_trips_raw
+- Verified row counts and schema consistency after combination ( USing python pandas chunking method)